isegkos/pwd-canvas-sketch/README.md

 or
 - click on the [8888] link if it becomes visible

+Notes:
-You cannot use the --out option which opens the sketch in the browser automatically, you have to open the sketch on your own, on the [8888] port.
+- You cannot use the --out option which opens the sketch in the browser automatically, you have to open the sketch on your own, on the [8888] port.
+- When you create a new sketch with 'canvas-sketch sketch.js --new' and then add a library, like 'canvas-sketch-util/random', an erro will appear saying the module cannot be found.
+That is because when the sketch was created the library was not included in the node modules.
+Simply press CTRL+C and reopen as an existing sketch with 'canvas-sketch sketch.js' (without the --new option) and the library will be included.
+Reload the page with the sketch.

 ![Screen shot: PWD & Editor](Screenshot1.png)
 ![Screen shot: Sketch & Editor](Screenshot2.png)